Hip & Knee Pain

 Piriformis Syndrome is generally diagnosed by history and physical exam.
 Your chiropractor will ask you questions like what makes it worse, what makes it better, how/when it began, and what it feels like.
 An exam will be performed that will consist of orthopedic and neurologic tests to determine the cause of the pain.
 If your pain is related to activity, your chiropractor may also provide a biomechanical assessment (watching you in action) to establish if there are any abnormalities of gait and movement.
 In some cases, further testing such as an x-ray or MRI will be ordered.
 Although piriformis syndrome cannot be seen on an x-ray or MRI, these types of tests may be helpful in ruling out other conditions.

-Piriformis syndrome is commonly treated at Omagh Chiropractic.
-You may experience relief with the conservative treatments rendered by our chiropractor.
-For this condition, treatments such as Spinal/Pelvic and extremity manipulations, myofascial release , strengthening exercise, muscle energy techniques, stretching and application of heat and or Ice are safe and effective.
+Piriformis syndrome is commonly seen at Omagh Chiropractic.
+You may experience relief with the conservative approaches rendered by our chiropractor.
+For this condition: Spinal/Pelvic and extremity manipulations, myofascial release , strengthening exercise, muscle energy techniques, stretching and application of heat and or Ice are safe and effective.

 1. Piriformis syndrome, diagnosis and treatment.
 Kirschner JS, Foye PM, Cole JL.
 Muscle Nerve.
 2009 Jul;40(1):10-8.
 Review.